emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 As a comment to NIST, Nyberg et al. {{Nyberg}} explained how small changes based on proven theoretical constructions mitigate these weaknesses.
 Unfortunately, NIST did not follow the advice from Nyberg et al. and instead specified additional requirements for use with short tags in Appendix C of {{GCM}}.
 NIST did not give any motivations for the specific choice of parameters, or for that matter the security levels they were assumed to give.
 As shown by Mattsson et al. {{Mattsson}}, an attacker can almost always gain feedback on success or failure of forgery attempts, contradicting NIST's assumptions for short tags.
 NIST also appears to have used non-optimal attacks to calculate the parameters.
 A detailed evaluation of GCM and other block cipher modes of operation is given by {{Rogaway}}.
 Rogaway is critical of GCM with short tags and recommends disallowing GCM with tags shorter than 96-bits.
 NIST is planning to remove support for GCM with tags shorter than 96-bits {{Revise}}.
 While Counter with CBC-MAC (CCM) {{RFC5116}} with short tags has forgery probabilities close to ideal, CCM has lower performance than GCM.

-32-bit tags are standard in most radio link layers including 5G, 64-bit tags are very common in transport and application layers of the Internet of Things, and 32-, 64-, and 80-bit tags are common in media-encryption applications.
+32-bit tags are standard in most radio link layers including 5G {{Sec5G}}, 64-bit tags are very common in transport and application layers of the Internet of Things, and 32-, 64-, and 80-bit tags are common in media-encryption applications.
 Audio packets are small, numerous, and ephemeral, so on the one hand, they are very sensitive in percentage terms to crypto overhead, and on the other hand, forgery of individual packets is not a big concern.
 Due to its weaknesses, GCM is typically not used with short tags.
-The result is either decreased performance from larger than needed tags {{MoQ}}, or decreased performance from using much slower constructions such as AES-CTR combined with HMAC {{RFC3711}}{{I-D.ietf-sframe-enc}}.
+The result is either decreased performance from larger than needed tags {{MoQ}}, or decreased performance from using much slower constructions such as AES-CTR combined with HMAC {{RFC3711}}{{RFC9605}}.
 Short tags are also useful to protect packets transporting a signed payload such as a firmware update.
+For a comprehensive discussion on the use cases of short tags, see {{Comments80038B}}.

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
-GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.
-The main differences compared to GCM {{GCM}} is that GCM-SST uses an additional subkey Q, that fresh subkeys H and Q are derived for each nonce, and that the POLYVAL function from AES-GCM-SIV {{RFC8452}} is used instead of GHASH, see {{GCM-SST}}.
+GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just 128-bit block ciphers.
+The main differences from GCM {{GCM}} are the use of an additional subkey Q, the derivation of fresh subkeys H and Q for each nonce, and the replacement of the GHASH function with the POLYVAL function from AES-GCM-SIV {{RFC8452}}, see {{GCM-SST}}.
 This enables short tags with forgery probability close to ideal and significantly decreases the probability of multiple successful forgeries, see {{Security}}.
-The performance of GCM-SST is very similar to GCM {{GCM}}.
+The performance of GCM-SST is similar to GCM {{GCM}}.
 The two additional AES invocations are compensated by the use of POLYVAL, the ”little-endian version” of GHASH, which is faster on little-endian architectures.
 GCM-SST maintains the additive encryption characteristic of GCM, which enables efficient implementations on modern processor architectures, see {{Gueron}} and Section 2.4 of {{GCM-Update}}.
-This document also registers several instances of Advanced Encryption Standard (AES) with Galois Counter Mode with Secure Short Tags (AES-GCM-SST) where AES {{AES}} in counter mode is used as the keystream generator.
-See {{AES-GCM-SST}}.
-GCM-SST has been standardized for use with AES-256 and SNOW 5G {{SNOW}} in 3GPP 5G Advance.
+This document registers several instances of Advanced Encryption Standard (AES) {{AES}} and Rijndael with 256-bit keys and blocks (Rijndael-256-256) {{Rijndael}}.
+See {{AES-GCM-SST}} and {{Rijndael-GCM-SST}}.
+NIST is anticipated to standardize Rijndael-256-256 [15], although there may be revisions to the key schedule.

+GCM-SST was originally developed by ETSI SAGE, under the name Mac5G, following a request from 3GPP, with several years of discussion contributing to its design {{SAGE23}}{{SAGE24}}.
+3GPP has decided to standardize GCM-SST for use with AES-256 {{AES}}, SNOW 5G {{SNOW}}, and ZUC-256 {{ZUC}} in 3GPP TS 35.240–25.248 {{WID256}}.

 # Conventions and Definitions